LiSeCo: Linear Semantic Control for Language Generation: Experimental Results

 \subsection{Attributes are approximately linearly represented in latent space}

-\Cref{fig:linear_probes} shows, for all models, the linear probe validation accuracies per-layer, averaged across 5 random seeds.
-Probes attain high accuracies of $\sim$90\% in the case of toxicity (\Cref{fig:linear_probes} left) and $\sim 80\%$ in the case of sentiment (\Cref{fig:linear_probes} right), confirming the disallowed toxic (negative) regions $\mathcal R_t$ are approximately linearly decodable.
+\Cref{fig:linear_probes} shows, for all models, linear probe validation accuracies per-layer, averaged across 5 random seeds.
+Probes attain high accuracies of $\sim$90\% for toxicity (\Cref{fig:linear_probes} left) and $\sim 80\%$ for sentiment (\Cref{fig:linear_probes} right), confirming the disallowed toxic (negative, English) regions $\mathcal R_t$ are approximately linearly decodable, {as predicted by the \emph{Linear Representation Hypothesis} \cite{park2023the}}.

-While we use $80\%$ of the constraint set to train the probes ($N=24$k), we demonstrate a stress test on the sample complexity in \Cref{app:probes}, showing that probes can be learned with much fewer samples.
-Moving forward, results are shown on the original $N=24$k training set, as training each layer only took $2$ minutes on an A30 GPU.
+While we use $80\%$ of the constraint set to train the probes ($N$=24k for toxicity and sentiment, {$N$=1.6k for language}), we demonstrate in \Cref{app:probes} that toxicity and sentiment probes can be learned with much fewer samples.
+Moving forward, toxicity and sentiment results are shown on the original $N=24$k training set, as training each layer only took $2$ minutes on an A30 GPU.

-Finally, \Cref{fig:linear_probes}, in line with prior work \citep{rimsky-etal-2024-steering,cheng_emergence_2024}, suggest to control activations starting from \emph{intermediate layers}, as this is where high-level semantic attributes like sentiment are most linearly decodable.
-We therefore apply LiSeCo on all layers after layer $8$, where probing validation accuracy appears to plateau in \Cref{fig:linear_probes}.
+Finally, \Cref{fig:linear_probes}, in line with prior work \citep{rimsky-etal-2024-steering,cheng_emergence_2024,lad2025remarkable}, suggests to control activations starting from \emph{intermediate layers}, as this is where high-level semantic attributes like sentiment are most linearly decodable.
+We therefore apply LiSeCo on all layers after layer $8$, where probing validation accuracy appears to plateau in \Cref{fig:linear_probes}. {This choice is supported by ablation experiments in \Cref{app:ablation} that show multi-layer steering to outperform single-layer steering, and suggest to avoid steering the first few layers of the model.}